Last Updated: May 2026

 Will a deleted DPF always be detected?

 Nearly always.
-MOT testers look for missing DPF housings and use new diagnostic tools to verify functionality.
+MOT testers look for missing DPF housings and use diagnostic tools to verify functionality.
 Visual or electronic detection can flag missing components quickly.

 Should I refit my DPF before MOT?